jupfi/cosi-measure/Mechanical System/README.md

 3D CAD models and technical drawings of the individual components.
 You need to mill these parts from aluminum plates.
 If you don't have access to a CNC mill, you can also have this done by an external company.

-## Folder: Complete System

-3D CAD model of the complete system.

 ## Folder: Limit switch holder

 3D CAD models of the limit switch holders